mariano-f-r/ToDoer/README.md

 We have some simple contributing guidlines outlined in [our contributing guidlines](CONTRIBUTING.MD).
 Any and all contrbutions are welcome!

 ## Credits
-<a href="https://www.flaticon.com/free-icons/correct" title="correct icons">Icons created by Freepik - Flaticon</a>
+<a href="https://www.flaticon.com/free-icons/correct" title="correct icons">App Icon created by Freepik - Flaticon</a>